kubermatic-labs/kkp-using-argocd/README.md

     # above target creates a file seed-ready-kube-config with base64 encoded kubeconfig
     # Manually update the content of seed-ready-kube-config in the seed-kubeconfig-secret-self.yaml
     kubectl apply -f dev/demo-master/seed-kubeconfig-secret-self.yaml
+    # commit changes to git and push latest changes in
+    make push-git-tag-dev
     ```
 1. Sync all apps in ArgoCD by accessing ArgoCD UI and syncing apps manually
-1. Seed DNS record AFTER seed has been added (needed for usercluster creation) manual
+1. Seed DNS record AFTER seed has been added (needed for usercluster creation).
+Seed is added as part of ArgoCD apps reconciliation above
     ```shell
     # Apply DNS record manually in AWS Route53
     # *.self.seed.argodemo.lab.kubermatic.io